-&lt;sup>13 The question, for example, of whether developing countries have sufficient incentives to protect species endangered by trade, especially at the local community level, and of how those incentives might be enhanced, attracted attention about a decade ago and yielded ENDANGERED SPECIES, THREATENED CONVENTION: THE PAST PRESENT & FUTURE OF CITES (Jon Hutton & Barnabas Dickson eds.
+&lt;sup>13 The question, for example, of whether developing countries have sufficient incentives to protect species endangered by trade, especially at the local community level, and of how those incentives might be enhanced attracted attention about a decade ago and yielded ENDANGERED SPECIES, THREATENED CONVENTION: THE PAST PRESENT & FUTURE OF CITES (Jon Hutton & Barnabas Dickson eds.
 2000) and THE TRADE IN WILDLIFE: REGULATION FOR CONSERVATION (Sara Oldfield ed.
 2003).
 There is some overlap between this concern with incentivizing conservation and the even more starkly neo-liberal thinking about what developing countries in Africa should be allowed and encouraged to do with their wildlife that yielded PARKS IN TRANSITION: BIODIVERSITY, RURAL DEVELOPMENT & THE BOTTOM LINE (Brian Child ed.
 2004) and EVOLUTION & INNOVATION IN WILDLIFE CONSERVATION: PARKS & GAME RANCHES TO TRANSFRONTIER CONSERVATION AREAS (Helen Suich & Brian Child eds.
 2009).
-See also Jonathan Liljeblad, The Elephant and the Mouse That Roared: The Prospects of International Policy and Local Authority in the Case of the as a useful part of the international law of wildlife, not least by balancing, for example, the treaty's interest in protecting species in their natural environments, essentially as wild things, with its interest in allowing states, if that is their choice, to domesticate and farm wild things, which in the case of animals boils down to treating them much as if they were cattle or sheep.
+See also Jonathan Liljeblad, The Elephant and the Mouse That Roared: The Prospects of International Policy and Local Authority in the Case of the Convention on International Species (CITES) (May 2008) (unpublished PhD dissertation, University of Southern California) (online in the USC Digital Library, http://digitallibrary.usc.edu/cdm/ref/collection/p15799coll127/id/80014, accessed August 1, 2016), chs.
+2 & 3.

+reposition the treaty as a useful part of the international law of wildlife, 14 not least by balancing, for example, the treaty's interest in protecting species in their natural environments, essentially as wild things, with its interest in allowing states, if that is their choice, to domesticate and farm wild things, which in the case of animals boils down to treating them much as if they were cattle or sheep.

 The most recent of these re-framings tries to paint the saving of internationally iconic endangered species as first and foremost a problem involving the detection, prosecution, suppression, and eventual elimination of transnational environmental crimes.
-Two very recent and hefty volumes address this topic, and both make it very clear that their contents are buttressed by a large and diverse penumbra of literatures exploring such topics as the magnitude of the crimes, the nature and motivations of the criminals, the sophisticated international networks that sustain assaults on wildlife for ill-gotten gains, and the staggering amounts of money involved not just in the illegal trade in species and their parts but also in the legal trade as well.
-Amounts of money large enough, arguably, to make the promotion of illegal wildlife trade look attractive as a source of threat finance, or support for terrorists, who can't raise the money to pay for their operations from taxes or philanthropic grants.
+16 Two very recent and hefty volumes address this topic, 17 and both make it very clear that their contents are buttressed by a large and diverse penumbra of literatures exploring such topics as the magnitude of the crimes, the nature and motivations of the criminals, the sophisticated international networks that sustain assaults on wildlife for ill-gotten gains, and the staggering amounts of money involved not just in the illegal trade in species and their parts but also in the legal trade as well-amounts of money large enough, arguably, to make the promotion of illegal wildlife trade look attractive as a source of threat finance, or support for terrorists who cannot raise the money to pay for their operations from taxes or philanthropic grants.18

-This latest attempt to reframe the basic challenge that protecting species and avoiding extinctions poses for international law has attracted a star-studded and well-connected international cast, including members of the British royal family and the Presidents of both
+This latest attempt to reframe the basic challenge that protecting species and avoiding extinctions poses for international law has attracted a star-studded and well-connected international cast, including members of the British royal family and the presidents of both China and the United States.
+It has yielded large gifts